 The example of those who spend their wealth in the way of Allah is like a seed [of grain] which grows seven spikes; in each point is a hundred grains.
 And Allah multiplies [His reward] for whom He wills.
 And Allah is all-Encompassing and Knowing.
 (Surah Al-Baqarah, 261).

 What Differentiates Zakat from Sadaqah in Particular

-If you thought that Zakat and Sadaqah are the same, they are not.
+If you thought that Zakat and Sadaqah were the same, they were not.
 Zakat and Sadaqah are not that different, but their way and method are different from one another.

-Sadaqah donations come in many forms; whether as money, kind words, or by doing good deeds for others, and it is totally optional, and doable at any time.
-However; Zakat is obligatory for all Muslims, and it is donated only through giving a certain amount of money.
+Sadaqah donations come in many forms, whether as money, kind words, or by doing good deeds for others, and it is totally optional and doable at any time.
+However, Zakat is obligatory for all Muslims, and it is donated only by giving a certain amount of money.

 Is Sadaqah and Zakat The Same?

 No, they are not.
 Zakat is obligatory, and Sadaqah is optional.

 No, Zakat is donating money; charity can be anything else added to giving money.